The Family Man: Development

-Abraham, however, wasn't sure about Ratner initially.
+Abraham, however, was not sure about Ratner initially.
 Meanwhile, Hanson left the project to direct Wonder Boys instead.
 According to Abraham, "It just didn't seem like his kind of film.
 But after getting to know him during the entire year he stalked me, I finally figured that maybe he was the right guy for the job.
 He brought something really original and vibrant to the material".
 Ratner was officially signed on as the director after the success of Rush Hour.

-Like director Ratner, star Nicolas Cage originally wasn't interested in doing a lighthearted romantic comedy drama, as he was focused on more serious and complex roles such as in 8mm and Bringing out the Dead.
+Like director Ratner, star Nicolas Cage originally was not interested in doing a lighthearted romantic comedy drama, as he was focused on more serious roles such as in 8mm and Bringing out the Dead.
 He was also exhausted from filming Gone in 60 Seconds, but after seeing Rush Hour with his father, he accepted the part of Jack Campbell after finding himself inspired by Ratner's enthusiasm for the project.
 With Cage and director Ratner in place, the filmmakers needed to cast the role of Kate Reynolds, which was the most sought-after role for the film but a difficult one to cast.
 Both the filmmakers and Cage were impressed with Téa Leoni's ability to convey the intricate subtleties of the role.